 It’s easy to live here.

 All of Croatia is lovely to visit and travel in – even for solo female travelers like myself.
 It’s really safe, it has a robust infrastructure for getting around, and the cost is pretty affordable.
 This is even more true of Split, which is Croatia’s second-largest city and is a great base for getting around the country and out to the beautiful islands.

 Most younger people in Split speak at least a fair amount of English, which is super helpful because Croatian is a bit tricky.
-The weather is mild, the sun is as strong as the coffee (just the way I like it!), and the living is relaxed.
+The weather is mild for most of the year, the sun is as strong as the coffee (just the way I like it!), and the living is relaxed.

 There’s history everywhere – the remains of the Roman Empire and medieval villages and Renaissance prosperity in the heart of the old town, which started as the Roman Emperor Diocletian’s retirement palace by the sea.
 It’s grown up through the ages as an expanding village, and you can roam the tiny, picturesque alleys of the old town and see how it’s evolved and grown.

-It’s the best of all worlds.
+Split nomad life is the best of all worlds.

 It’s not too expensive.